 If you want to keep an eye on your system’s performance and catch issues like sudden drops in production, a solar monitoring system is the best choice.
 Most solar systems come with online monitoring for the life of the system equipment.
 But, you can add monitoring to your solar system if needed.

-In general, the cost of installing a solar monitoring system is between $200 and $700 upfront.
-It is usually best to use a monitoring system provided by your inverter manufacturer, but other systems are available.
 A basic solar monitoring system, like the Sense Solar energy monitor, can be purchased for around $350.
 The maintenance is generally free or comes with a subscription plan of a few dollars to $100 for residential systems.

 Solar Panel R&R Services: